 Directors who are executive officers or employees of the Company do not receive compensation for serving as directors.
-In fiscal 2008, we paid fees to our directors who were not executive officers or employees of the Company for their committee participation.
-As described below, one of our directors, Mary Ann Leeper, receives compensation as our Senior Strategic Adviser pursuant to an employment agreement, and another director, William Gargiulo, Jr., receives consulting fees.

-The following table provides information concerning the compensation paid by the Company in fiscal 2008 to each of our directors who were not executive officers of the Company.
+In fiscal 2009, we paid fees to certain of our directors who are not executive officers or employees of the Company for their committee participation.
+As described below, one of our directors, Mary Ann Leeper, Ph.D., receives compensation as our Senior Strategic Adviser pursuant to an employment agreement, and another director, William R. Gargiulo, Jr. receives consulting fees.
+They do not receive compensation as directors.
+The following table provides information concerning the compensation paid by the Company in 2009 to each of its directors who are not executive officers of the Company.